NisharArjyal/NisharArjyal.github.io/projects/index.md

 \\
 * **GNODE**: (wip) A fast parallel graph library in Rust for efficient numerical computation supposed to form the base layer to build a Graph Deep Learning library on top with GPU based convolutions/stencil operations for GCN's.

-* Blocker: (wip) A simple blockchain application written in Python.
+* **Blocker**: (wip) A simple blockchain application written in Python.
 This is more of a proof of concepts application.

 \toc